Ninja Hot and Cold Brewed System Review: Great Value or Overkill?

 Value for Money – 3.5/5

 The value you get from the Ninja Hot and Cold Brewed System depends on how often you use all of its extra features.
-If you usually just brew a cup or carafe of coffee and only rarely make iced coffee, brew tea, or froth milk, then you’re paying more than you should.
+This is a really good iced coffee maker for its price.
+But if you usually just brew a cup or carafe of coffee and only rarely make iced coffee, brew tea, or froth milk, then you’re paying more than you should.
 You can get really good drip coffee makers for much less or SCA-certified drip coffee makers for about the same price.

 On the other hand, if you like to mix up your coffee routine, you will get your money’s worth.
 It’s a cost-effective way to enjoy a chai latte one morning and a cold brew the next.
 It’s certainly more affordable than buying a coffee maker, a cold brew coffee maker, a milk frother, a kettle for tea, and so on.